Ferrnando-Vieira/vuttr/README.md

 The steps below will help you to install and configure VUTTR correctly.

-- First of all, clone/download this repository.
+- First of all, clone/download this repository and the [api](https://gitlab.com/bossabox/challenge-fake-api/tree/master) we will use.

-- Download and install the json-server.
+- Execute the comand.

-> yarn global add json-server
+> npm install

 - We must execute the fake-api on the port 3000.
 To do so, you will need be inside de project folder and type the following comand.:

-> json-server db.json
+> npx json-server db.json

 - Now, install the dependencies.: